Can You See Balboa Park and the San Diego Zoo on the Same Day?

 You’ll need good walking shoes, snacks, an external battery charger for your phone (especially if using the Zoo or Balboa Park’s apps), and determination to get it done.

-Every exhibit is designed to teach them a lesson about science whether it’s building tall structures, playing with optical illusions and then some.
-We spent about an hour here which is enough time to get a good feel for how great it is.
+Every exhibit is designed to teach them a lesson about science, whether it’s building tall structures, playing with optical illusions, and so on.
+We spent about an hour here, which is enough time to get a good feel for how great it is.

 Fleet Science Center in Balboa Park is Great for Kids